integrativesoft/foton/README.md

 ## Foton
-Prototype for an Electron alternative written in C# by Integrativesoft.
+Prototype for an Electron alternative written in C# by Integrative Software LLC and contributors.

 ## Status of project
 Active